THE CHAIN OF EVENTS THAT LEAD TO LA COMMUNE CULMINATE AT THE HILLTOP, WHICH BECOMES A SITE OF MARTYRDOM

 The ordeal of Eugène Varlin

-The son of a poor peasant and a bookbinder who reads the books he produces, is a member of the First International and an organizer of the first union to accept women and a rare Communard to contest the practice of paying women less, the co-founder of a cooperative restaurant that provided 8000 meals, a member of the Central Committee and deputy to La Commune.
+The son of a poor peasant, a bookbinder who reads the books he produces, member of the First International, organizer of the first union to accept women and a rare Communard to contest the practice of paying women less, co-founder of a cooperative restaurant that provided 8000 meals, he becomes a member of the Central Committee, then deputy to La Commune.

-He assumes the humble tasks that let it function, opposes violence, tries to prevent the shooting of the rue Haxo and fights on the barricades.
+He assumes the humble tasks that lets La Commune function, opposes violence, tries to prevent the shooting of the rue Haxo and fights on the barricades.

-He assumes the humble tasks that let it function, opposes violence, tries to prevent the shooting of the rue Haxo and fights on the barricades.
+He assumes the humble tasks that lets La Commune function, opposes violence, tries to prevent the shooting of the rue Haxo and fights on the barricades.

 -- Biography: